** Some Would Deny Christ On The Cross

-....And What That Reveals About Their Theology of Suffering.
+....And What That Reveals About The Theology of Suffering.

 ++++++ ++++++

-Walk into most any Traditional 15th or 16th or 18th century-built Catholic church, and you’ll see the crucified Christ — bleeding, pierced, crowned with thorns.
+Walk into most any Traditional 15th-20th century-built Catholic church, and you’ll see the crucified Christ — bleeding, pierced, crowned with thorns.

 Period.